Video: Technical Analysis with SwingTradeBot

 S

-SwingScalp about 1 year ago
+SwingScalp over 1 year ago

 Fabulous post Mike and the changes to your platform you made, based on the new insights, are really good.